 I knew a great deal more about my father's family than my mother's.
 My father was born here in 1914, and I knew both his parents during my childhood and adolescence.
 I grew up on the family stories.
 One was how Dad's father, after leaving active Italian Army service in 1911, bribed his way out of being recalled from Reserve status for service in the 1912 Tripolitan War, catching the first boat to America he could get.

 My father's family came from the ancient city of Enna (at the time called "Castrogiovanni") a fortress perched on a hill in the exact center of the island of Sicily.
-My grandfather, Paolo, arrived here in March of 1912 with nothing but a letter of introduction to someone who would teach him to be a barber.
+My grandfather Paolo arrived here with nothing but a letter of introduction to someone who would teach him to be a barber.
 He had no skills, having been a manual laborer before his Army service.
 At the age of 8 he was a "cart boy," pushing a laden cart in a sulfur mine: in other words, he was a beast of burden.
-A very smart and savvy man, he never did learn to speak English, and was functionally illiterate all his life, carrying the scars (literal and figurative) of his childhood to the grave.
+A very smart and savvy man, he never did learn to speak English, and was functionally illiterate all his life (his immigrant record indicated he could not read) and carried the scars (literal and figurative) of his childhood to the grave.

 My mother's family story is a little more complicated, but it too is a classic immigrant tale.
 Her mother's side came from a town called Sant'Agata di Millitello, east of Palermo.
 This is actually in Messina Province, a pleasant seaside community that today is a resort city.